Whatever happens above the soil level, directly affects what happens below the soil level and vice versa.

 Proper mulching is so important that there is actually an ANSI standard for it.

-Have you ever heard of the American National Standards Institute (ANSI)?
-ANSI is the voice of U.S. standards and conformity that helps assure the safety and health of consumers and the environment.
+What is ANSI?
+The American National Standards Institute (or ANSI) is a non-profit organization that oversees standards and conformity in the U.S. that help assure the safety and health of consumers and the environment.

 Some key points:

-– Mulch should be between 2-4 incnes depth
+– Mulch should be between 2-4 inches deep

-– Synthetics, crushed stone, volcanic rock are not considered mulch
+– Synthetics, crushed stone and volcanic rock are not considered mulch

 – Fabrics, weed cloth, impervious plastic sheeting are not to be used under mulch.